Agra: Agra Fort

 The Agra Fort is a large 16th-century fortress of red sandstone located by the Yamuna River in Agra.
 It was first established by the Mughal Emperor Akbar and served as the seat of royal government when Agra was the capital of the Mughal empire in addition to being a military base and a royal residence.
 Built on the site of earlier fortifications by Islam Shah Suri(son of Sher Shah Suri), the Agra Fort lies on the right bank of the Yamuna River and is connected to the Taj Mahal (downstream, around a bend in the Yamuna), by a stretch of parkland.
 The fort was commissioned by Akbar in 1565, taking around eight years to build.
 Though much of the structure of the fort was founded by Akbar, both the interior and exterior underwent considerable changes under his son Jahangir and grandson Shah Jahan, who added many new structures, often of marble.
-The red sandstone walls of the roughly semi-circular structure have a perimeter of about 2.5 km, rise 21 meters high, and are surrounded by a moat.
+The red sandstone walls of the roughly semi-circular structure have a perimeter of about 2.5 km, rise 21 metres high, and are surrounded by a moat.
 There are two entrances in the walls: the Delhi Gate facing west, the original entrance, situated nearly opposite to the Agra Fort railway station and Jama Masjid, and decorated with intricate marble inlays; and the Amar Singh Gate(also known as Hathi Pol, or Elephant Gate) facing south, presently the only means in or out of the fort complex).
 The complex of buildings in the fort—reminiscent of Persian and Timurid architecture, with great inspiration from Jain and Hindu architecture—forms a city within a city.

 Among the major attractions in the fort is Jahangiri Mahal, the largest residence in the complex, built by Akbar as a private palace for his Rajput wives.
 In the Diwan-i-Am (Hall of Public Audience), the emperor would listen to public petitions and meet state officials.
 The Diwan-i-Khas (Hall of Private Audience) was used for receiving distinguished visitors.
 The famous Peacock Throne was once kept there, before Aurangzeb took it to Delhi.
 Near the Diwan-i-Khas stands the Musamman Burj, an octagonal Tower which was the residence of Shah Jahan's favourite empress, Mumtaz Maḥal.
 The Moti Masjid (Pearl Mosque), constructed by Shah Jahan, is a structure made entirely of white marble.
 The emperor's private residence was the Khas Mahal, whose marble walls were once adorned with flowers depicted by precious gems.
 Located to its northeast is the Sheesh Mahal (Palace of Mirrors), its walls and ceilings inlaid with thousands of small mirrors.
 Numerous other structures are there in the complex, including the Anguri Bagh, the Mina Bazaar etc.

 In addition to its other functions, the fort also served as a prison for Shah Jahan when Aurangzeb, his son and successor as emperor, had him confined there from 1658 until his death in 1666.